 We have no religious affiliations or bias and we do not condone or condemn any association, service or consultancy that is in or not in our network.
-We act merely as a reinforcing guide and a channel to assist the recovery of individuals caught up in self destructive behaviour patterns.
+We act merely as a reinforcing guide and a channel to assist the recovery of individuals that are needlessly caught up in self destructive behaviour patterns.

 Is this for you?